 Brake bias is set to 54%.
 This keeps the front responsive under braking, though it does lower braking power a little.
 When lining up an overtake you can push the brake bias forward to 60-62 to help the car stop.

 While Spa isn't harsh on tyres it is a long lap and to keep strategies open you should keep the tyre pressure fairly low.
 Fronts are set to 23.4 psi to reduce rolling resistance while rears are at 20.7 psi to aid traction and dissipate heat.

-So that’s our setup for the Belgian Grand Prix.
+So that's our setup for the Belgian Grand Prix.
 It is terrific for front-runners as in clear air it can really fly.
-In the pack it gives you terrific overtaking potential but following will be tricky due to the lack of aero performance.
-However the strategic flexibility will serve you well.
+In the pack it gives you good overtaking potential, but following will be tricky due to the lack of aero performance.
+However, the strategic flexibility will serve you well.